Train to Teach

 School Direct (University of Sunderland)

 Castle View Enterprise Academy has an excellent reputation for providing ITT through our partnerships with local universities, SCITTs and School Direct providers.
-We have extensive experience of running and supporting successful ITT programmes including GTP, School Direct and PGCE placements for the University of Sunderland, Newcastle University and Durham University.
+We have extensive experience of running and supporting successful ITT programmes including School Direct and PGCE placements for the University of Sunderland, Newcastle University and Durham University.
 Using this experience and expertise, we have worked with the University of Sunderland to develop our School Direct training programme and we are now the Lead School for all secondary School Direct placements through the University of Sunderland.

 Within our School Direct alliance are the following North East schools: